Glenn Corsiga: Early life and education

+He has published several books of his reflections and homilies including history and spirituality.
+On that list are: Pulpit Eye, Vox Dei, Table Lamp, Oremus (prayers and spiritual writings); The Floodgate, and ang Kabilin (historical sketch).
+He also founded the Vox Dei Students’ Assistance Foundation, Inc. (VDSAF) established to help working students finish a degree.

 Ministry

 Priesthood

-Corsiga was ordained a priest of the Diocese of Dumaguete on December 14, 1993.
-Following his ordination, he became the parochial vicar of Saint Catherine of Alexandria Cathedral Parish until 1994, and parish priest of Saint Clare of Montefalco in Pasay, Metro Manila until 1997.
+Bishop Glenn Corsiga was ordained a Priest for the Diocese of Dumaguete on December 14, 1993.
+Following his ordination, he became the Parochial Vicar of Dumaguete City’s Saint Catherine of Alexandria Cathedral Parish until 1994, and Parochial Vicar and Youth Spiritual Director of Santa Clara de Montefalco Parish in Pasay, Metro Manila until 1997.

-In 1997, he was appointed spiritual director of his alma mater, St. Joseph Seminary College, a position he held until 2002.
-From 1998 until 2006, he served as the chaplain of St. Paul University in Dumaguete.
-In 2001, he became the vice-rector, and eventually, rector of St. Joseph Seminary College.
-He held the position of rector in the seminary until 2014.
+In 1997, he was appointed Spiritual Director of his alma mater, St. Joseph Seminary College, a position he held until 2002.
+From 1998 until 2006, he served as Chaplain of St. Paul University Dumaguete, his alma mater.
+In 2001, he became the Vice-Rector, and eventually, Rector of St. Joseph Seminary College.
+He held the position of Rector for twelve (12) years: from 2002 to 2014.

-Within the Diocese of Dumaguete, he was the vice chancellor from 2000 to 2002 and the vicar general from 2017 to 2025.
+Within the Diocese of Dumaguete, he was the Vice Chancellor from 2000 to 2001, and Chancellor from 2001 to 2006, President of the Dumaguete Clergy from 2000 to 2002, Chairman of the Diocesan Commission on Clergy from 2002 to 2006, Episcopal Vicar for the Diocese of Dumaguete North District from 2014-2017, and the Vicar General from 2017 to 2025.

-Pope Benedict XVI bestowed the title of Chaplain of His Holiness on Corsiga and nine other priests of the diocese in December 2011.
-In 2014, he was appointed parish priest of Saint James the Greater Church in Tanjay until 2020, and parish priest of St. Augustine of Hippo in Bacong until 2025.
+Pope Benedict XVI bestowed the title of Chaplain of His Holiness on Fr Glenn M. Corsiga and nine other Priests of the Diocese in December 2011.
+In 2014, he was appointed Team Moderator of Saint James the Greater Parish in Tanjay City until 2020, and Parish Priest of St. Augustine of Hippo Parish in Bacong until 2025.

 Episcopate

-On April 14, 2025, Pope Francis appointed Corsiga as the fourth Bishop of Ipil.
-He is the last Filipino bishop to be appointed by Pope Francis before his death last April 21.
-He succeeds Julius Tonel, who vacated the diocese in 2023 upon his appointment as Archbishop of Zamboanga.
+On April 14, 2025, Pope Francis appointed Msgr.
+Corsiga as the fourth Bishop of Ipil.
+He is the last Filipino Bishop to be appointed by Pope Francis before his death last April 21.
+He succeeds the Most Rev. Julius Tonel, DD, who vacated the Diocese in 2023 upon his appointment as Archbishop of Zamboanga.

-Corsiga received episcopal consecration on July 29, 2025, at the Dumaguete Cathedral, with Archbishop Julius Tonel (his predecessor as Bishop of Ipil) presiding as the principal consecrator.
+Msgr.
+Corsiga received episcopal consecration on July 29, 2025, at the Dumaguete Cathedral, with Archbishop Julius Tonel (his predecessor as Bishop of Ipil) presiding as the principal consecrator with the Most Rev. John F. Du, DD, Archbishop of Palo, and the Most Rev. Julito B. Cirtes, DD, Bishop of Dumaguete as co-consecrators.
 He was canonically installed in Ipil on August 14, 2025, by Archbishop Charles John Brown, Apostolic Nuncio to the Philippines.